-I went to Islands of Adventure to visit this gem of an attraction in 2010, so I haven’t seen the extension (yet).
-The park replica in California just opened, which is closer for me, so I hope to make another visit to Hogsmeade soon!
+- The Wizarding World of Harry Potter in Orlando Florida: I went to Islands of Adventure to visit this gem of an attraction in 2010, so I haven't seen the extension (yet).

-The first, and the only legitimate one, is the Alice in Wonderland statue in Central Park.
+- The first, and only legitimate one, is the Alice in Wonderland statue in Central Park.

-And now for the many literature-related sight-seeing I’d love to do in the future:
+And now for the literature-related sight-seeing I’d love to do in the future:

 - King's Cross Station, Platform 9 ¾, and the Leavesden Studio Tour

-- Sarah Dessen set several of her books, including Along For the Ride (my personal favorite), Keeping the Moon, and The Moon and More, in a fictional beach town called Colby.
-Emerald Isle is Colby’s muse.
+- Emerald Isle, NC: Sarah Dessen has set several of her books, including Along For the Ride (my personal favorite), Keeping the Moon, and The Moon and More, in a fictional beach town called Colby, which is inspired by Emerald Isle.

-- “The city seen from the Queensboro Bridge is always the city seen for the first time, in its first wild promise of all the mystery and the beauty in the world.” –The Great Gatsby
+- The Queensboro Bridge: "The city seen from the Queensboro Bridge is always the city seen for the first time, in its first wild promise of all the mystery and the beauty in the world." -The Great Gatsby

 - Sylvia Plath's birthplace in Boston, MA